Isaac Hayes: 1963–1974: Stax Records and Shaft

 In early 1971, Hayes composed music for the soundtrack of the blaxploitation film Shaft (he appeared in a cameo role as a bartender).
 The title theme, with its wah-wah guitar and multi-layered symphonic arrangement, would become a worldwide hit single, and spent two weeks at number one in the Billboard Hot 100 in November.
 The remainder of the album was mostly instrumentals covering big beat jazz, bluesy funk, and hard Stax-styled soul.
 The other two vocal songs, the social commentary "Soulsville" and the 19-minute jam "Do Your Thing," would be edited down to hit singles.
-He won an Academy Award for Best Original Song for the "Theme from Shaft", and in addition was nominated for Best Original Dramatic Score.
-Later in the year, Hayes released a double album, Black Moses, that expanded on his earlier sounds and featured The Jackson 5's song "Never Can Say Goodbye".
-Another single, "I Can't Help It", was not featured on the album.
+He won an "Academy Award for Best Original Song" for the "Theme from Shaft," and in addition was nominated for Best Original Dramatic Score.
+Later in the year, Hayes released a double album, Black Moses, that expanded on his earlier sounds and featured The Jackson 5's song "Never Can Say Goodbye."
+Another single, "I Can't Help It," was not featured on the album.

-In 1972, Hayes would record the theme tune for the television series The Men and enjoy a hit single (with "Type Thang" as a B-side).
-He released a couple of other non-album singles during the year, such as "If Loving You Is Wrong (I Don't Want to Be Right)" and "Rolling Down a Mountainside".
+In 1972, Hayes would record the theme tune for the television series The Men and release a hit single (with "Type Thang" as a B-side).
+He released a couple of other non-album singles during the year, such as "If Loving You Is Wrong (I Don't Want to Be Right)" and "Rolling Down a Mountainside."
 Atlantic would re-release Hayes's debut album this year with the new title In The Beginning.

 Hayes was back in 1973 with an acclaimed live double album, Live at the Sahara Tahoe, and followed it up with the album Joy.
 He moved away from cover songs with this album.
 An edited version of the title track would be a hit single.

 In 1974, Hayes was featured in the blaxploitation films Three Tough Guys and Truck Turner, and he recorded soundtracks for both.
 Tough Guys was almost devoid of vocals and Truck Turner yielded a single with the title theme.
 The soundtrack score of Truck Turner was eventually used by filmmaker Quentin Tarantino in the Kill Bill film series, and has been used for over 30 years as the opening score of Brazilian radio show Jornal de Esportes on the Jovem Pan station.

 Unlike most African American musicians of the period, Hayes did not sport an Afro haircut; his bald head became one of his defining characteristics.